Narine, Hinds ordered to pay former bar landlord

-TT cricketers Sunil Narine and Terrence Hinds are on the hook for a breach of a business arrangement with their former landlord over rent for a bar they operated in Oropoune Gardens, Piarco.
+Trinidad and Tobago cricketers Sunil Narine and Terrence Hinds are on the hook for a breach of a business arrangement with their former landlord over rent for a bar they ran in Oropoune Gardens, Piarco.

-The ruling was delivered by Justice Ricky Rahim on October 3.
-In his decision, Rahim said it was "somewhat unfortunate" that Narine "found himself liable" in the case since the evidence showed "little or no participation on his part perhaps only to finance Terrance.
+Justice Ricky Rahim delivered the ruling on October 3.
+In his decision, Rahim said it was "somewhat unfortunate" that Narine found himself liable in the case, since the evidence showed "little or no participation on his part perhaps only to finance Terrance.

 "His involvement therefore is by virtue of him having been named as a tenant on the agreement.